Your secret weapon against overwhelm & being ignored

 By defining what “done” means.
 Beforehand.

-Definition of Done: more than a checklist
+Definition of Done: it’s more than a checklist

 A more down-to-earth name would be… — drum roll, please — checklist.